webcomponents/custom-elements-manifest/README.md

 #### Changelog

-- Added attribute details default [any]
+- Added attribute details defaultValue [any]
-  - If no value is provided for the property this default value will be used as a fallback
+  - If no value is provided for the property this defaultValue will be used as a fallback
 - Added attribute details required [boolean]
   - This property is required and the web component may throw an error if not provided
 - Added attribute details type [string]
   - A type hint to indicate to the end-user what values can be provided
+- Added tag summary
+  - A markdown summary suitable for display in a listing
+- Added tag path
+  - Relative path to the js file which registers this web component
 - Added tag properties
   - Lists all available properties of a web component
 - Added tag property details with name, description, default, required, type